Zakariakhchiche/keleia/README.md

-# KeleIA-Pro
+# E-da-IA-Pro

-KeleIA-Pro is an advanced application that combines the power of KeleIA and DALL.E.
-With this app, you have the flexibility to switch between KeleIA versions.
-One of the standout features of KeleIA-Pro is its ability to save chat conversations to local storage.
+E-da-IA-Pro is an advanced application that combines the power of E-da-IA and DALL.E.
+With this app, you have the flexibility to switch between E-da-IA versions.
+One of the standout features of E-da-IA-Pro is its ability to save chat conversations to local storage.

 ## One-Click Deploy